jdliaw/not-bacon/README.md

 rake db:migrate
 npm install webpack -g
 npm install

 # Compile React app - keep this open in its own tab
 npm run build

 # Start server and see it at localhost:3000
 rails s
 ```

-React app on a Rails app.
+**React app** on a **Rails app**.
 * [Redux](https://github.com/reactjs/redux) to handle React state
 * [Thunk](https://github.com/gaearon/redux-thunk) middleware to handle asynchronous calls in Redux
 * [Tinycolor2](https://github.com/bgrins/TinyColor) for color scheme and color conflict detection

 ## Features

-### for the PUBLISHER
+### for the publisher
-* Preview your color selection automatically
+1. Preview your color selection automatically
-* Don't see the font you want?
+2. Don't see the font you want?
 Choose the 'Other' option and enter the URL of your desired font
-* Choose from five different color schemes based on your `brand-primary` color to get inspiration for your color choices
+3. Choose from five different color schemes based on your `brand-primary` color to get inspiration for your color choices
   * Populate any of your color fields with one of those colors by clicking on the preview swatch

-### for the shop maanger
+### for us
-* Easily add or remove what fields a publisher can customize using the JSON config file
+1. Easily add or remove what fields a publisher can customize using the JSON config file
-* Compile the publisher's saved theme into a CSS file or a Sass file!
+2. Compile the publisher's saved theme into a CSS file or a Sass file!
+3. GET and PATCH to JSON API

 ## Technical Stuff

 ### JSON API
-`/app/resources/ap/v1/`
+**`/app/resources/ap/v1/`**

 Consists of a publisher resource and style resource.

-Example response:
+*Example response:*

 ```
 {
   "data": {